NCCA/Lectures/CAAG/Inheritance/slides.md

 ## What happened here?

 - The compiler will bind the correct method for the type at compile time.
-- There is a one to one mapping in the fist two examples
+- There is a one to one mapping in the fist two examples as the type is know
   ```Base::whoAmI()``` and ```Derived::whoAmI()```
 - however the line of code